 This Code of Practice is issued by the Council of the University of Bath in fulfilment of the requirements of the Education Act 1994.
 Under the Act, the University must ensure that its Students' Union operates in a fair and democratic manner and is financially accountable, and publish a Code of Practice on the manner in which these requirements are to carried into effect.
 This Code of Practice should be read in conjunction with Ordinance 24 on the Students' Union.

 Unless he or she elects otherwise, each person who is a registered student as defined by the University of Bath automatically becomes a member of the SU.
-Such persons have the right not to belong to the SU and may decide to opt out by notifying the SU President and the University Secretary in writing of the decision.
+Such persons have the right not to belong to the SU and may decide to opt out by notifying the SU President and the Secretary to the Council in writing of the decision.
 To ensure the students who opt out of the membership are not unfairly disadvantaged in terms of access to the provision of services or otherwise, the University is required to make any necessary alternative arrangements for such students.

 The SU Officers of the SU are elected by secret ballot of the members of SU.